Keep your patients as your top priority and protect your practice with dental office insurance.

-Dental office insurance for your business.
+Dental office insurance helps protect your practice.

 In addition to the standard office equipment like desks, chairs, and computers, your patient rooms contain equipment unique to the dental profession.
 Items like X-ray machines, dental chairs, lights, sterilization equipment, and more are all quite costly to replace.
-A standard business insurance policy may not contain adequate limits.
+A standard commercial insurance policy may not contain adequate limits.
 Dentists often have visiting practitioners come in to help cover vacations or extended illness.
 Conversely, you may work in another office to fill in for someone else.
 In these circumstances, you need to be sure your insurer knows where you are and who is working in your office.

 Dental malpractice and peer review policies are crucial.

 Accidents can happen.
 Patients may also believe they have been treated improperly and, if they file suit or report you to the licensing board, you’ll need to defend yourself.
 Attorney fees can add up quickly, and if damages are awarded, you could be ruined financially if your practice is not properly insured.
 Basic dental office insurance policies generally don’t cover malpractice.
 Depending on the work you do and the population you serve, your needs could be different as well.

 What does dental malpractice insurance cover?

 Dental malpractice insurance may provide coverage for court costs and legal fees related to dental malpractice cases and settlements.

 The cost of dental malpractice varies depending on the location of your practice, as well as the period of time that your practice has been operating for.

 As specialized as your business is, you still need to have basic insurance coverages essential to businesses of all types.
 You may want to consider general liability, employee practices liability, cyber liability, and business interruption insurance, among other policies.
 By understanding the risks you face, you may find policies to help protect the specific needs of your dental practice.